 – Is super versatile so that you are able to use it in numerous recipes

 – It bursts with incredibly fresh flavors that I want to use in pretty much everything

 – And it is made with fresh peeled tomatoes— peeling is my tip for this homemade salsa

 How to Make Homemade Salsa

-The Chunky Tomato Salsa recipe calls for fresh red tomatoes.
+The fresh salsa calls for fresh red tomatoes.

 If you planted tomatoes this year, then you probably already have enjoyed a lot of these fruits directly from your garden in raw salads or sauces.

 And then you know that there is nothing better than getting tomatoes straight from the vine, especially when it comes to making an authentic salsa.

 But markets and grocery stores are offering this time of the year the sweetest and fleshiest red tomatoes that smell incredible.
 So now is the perfect time to make good use of this fruit.

 But want to know what really gives this sauce it’s incredibly intense and hearty flavors?
 Flash dipping the fruits into boiling water and then peeling them.